Skip to content

 }

-Activity Roles¶
+Activity Roles

 Activities can have different roles, defining their behavior and how they interact within the Workflow:

-: Creates a new task context and asynchronously processes its workflow sub-graph on a new thread within the workflow machine.
+• subflow: Creates a new task context and asynchronously processes its workflow sub-graph on a new thread within the workflow machine.
 The subflow executes asynchronously from the requestor, allowing the original thread to return immediately.
 Within this context, multiple task actions can be enqueued, enabling extensive parallel processing.
 After completing its workflow sub-graph, it enters a Stall state, waiting for all its asynchronous task actions to complete.
 Once all task actions are finished, it re-evaluates its dependencies and may re-execute the entire subflow.
-This facilitates complex iterative processes that continue until convergence is achieved.task
+This facilitates complex iterative processes that continue until convergence is achieved.

-activities require a task context to be present; if no task context exists, they execute immediately in the current thread.
+• task: Asynchronously processes the workflow graph on a new thread within the workflow machine. task activities enable the pipeline to execute asynchronously from its requestor. task activities require a task context to be present; if no task context exists, they execute immediately in the current thread.

 Note

 Nested task contexts are not currently supported.
 We may consider adding this feature in the future if the need arises.
-Stated more simply, you may not embed a subflow
+Stated more simply, you may not embed a subflow within another subflow.

-Activity Eligibility¶
+Activity Eligibility

 Eligibility determines whether an Activity should execute, based on certain conditions or predicates.
 Key eligibility properties: